alifsemi/.github/profile/README.md

 Please refer to the [Alif License](https://alifsemi.com/license/) and any additional licensing conditions in the License.txt file in each repository for the licensing terms under which this software is distributed.

-## Ensemble Software Development Kit
+## Alif Semiconductor Software Development Kit
-All relevant information can be found at [Ensemble Software Development Kit Overview](https://github.com/alifsemi/ensemble_SDK#readme)
+All relevant information can be found at [Software Development Kit Overview](https://github.com/alifsemi/ensemble_SDK#readme)

 ## FAQ
 To view the FAQs, please visit